A Weekend in Sofia

 - The Tourist Information, underpass entrance metro station St. Kliment Ohridski University is open Mondays o Fridays, 9.30 am to 6pm.

-Nightlife in Sofia: Good vibes at Mc Carthy’s Irish pub
+Nightlife in Sofia: Good vibes at Mc Carthy’s pub

 We found some cafés and bars in the main shopping street, Vitosha street.
 And finally the really cool Irish pub “Mc Carthy” hidden in Alabin Street (ul.
 “Alabin I. Vl.”
 29 ) opposite Mc Donald’s and the “Internet Hostel”.
 A local guy recommended the place to us.
 There are some stairs leading up to Guinness and Kilkenny beers and a cozy atmosphere.
 No sign outside.
 But inside the bar, international guests shared the karaoke stage, smiles and stories.
 Sometimes, they have live music.
 It was fun to be there spontaneously.
 But the prices were almost the same than in western European capitals.
 For cheap drinks, go elsewhere.

-Pub Crawl in Sofia every night at 9 pm: Discover hidden bars
+Pub Crawl every night at 9 pm: Discover hidden bars

 But I’m sure, that Sofia has more to offer than Irish pubs as for example bars like “A:part:mental”.
 Moreover, there is a pub crawl starting every night at 9 pm.
 You can show up at the starting point at Park Crystal.
 They promise to show you Sofia’s hidden bars and cool nightlife.
 You pay 10 Euros (20 Lew) and get a few free drinks.
 Get more information about the pub crawl here.